-As the inverse of the P/E ratio, the earnings yield measures the amount of earnings per share (EPS) that a company generates for each dollar invested into its shares.
+The earnings yield metric is the inverse of the price to earnings ratio (P/E ratio), and measures the earnings per share (EPS) that a company generates for each dollar invested into its shares.

 Earnings Yield Formula

-Alternatively, the earnings yield can be calculated by dividing 1 by the P/E ratio of the company.
+Alternatively, the earnings yield can be calculated by dividing one by the P/E ratio of the company.

-For instance, if a company’s shares are currently trading at $10.00 in the open market and its diluted EPS for the latest fiscal year was $1.00, the following formulas can be used to calculate the company’s P/E ratio and earnings yield:
+For instance, if a company’s shares are currently trading at $10.00 in the open market and its diluted EPS for the latest fiscal year was $1.00, the following formulas can be used to calculate the two metrics: